benkiefer/ember-cli-gradle-plugin/README.md

 # Ember CLI Gradle Plugin
 ---------

-WIP: See the TODO section of this README.

 A plugin for building Ember CLI projects with gradle.

 The plugin expects that you have a global install of npm, bower, and ember cli, which you would need if you were going to run a CLI project.